mhansen/graphviz-docs/content/en/docs/attrs/samehead.md

 This has no effect on loops.

-Each node can have at most 5 unique samehead values.
+Prior to Graphviz 8.0.1, each node can have at most 5 unique samehead values.

 See [limitation]({{< ref "_index.md#undir_note" >}}).